johnmaeda/designintechreport-2018/src/index.md

 .purple[Design isn't just about beauty; it’s about market relevance and meaningful results.]

-_DESIGN is about DE$IGN — and it's traditionally been that case since the era of the Bauhaus, and even way before._
+> .darkgray[_DESIGN is about DE$IGN — and it's traditionally been that case since the era of the Bauhaus, and even way before._]
 ]
 .group[
 .numeral.subhead[2016]

 .purple[There are 3 kinds of design: Classical Design, Design Thinking, and Computational Design.]

-_There are 3 kinds of design: Classical Design, Design Thinking, and Computational Design._
+> .darkgray[_There are 3 kinds of design: Classical Design, Design Thinking, and Computational Design._]
 ]
 .group[
 .numeral.subhead[2017]

 .purple[Adopting an inclusive design approach expands a tech product’s total addressable market.]

-_Inclusion is good business.
+> .darkgray[_Inclusion is good business.
 And new proof points are emerging.
-More will start to emerge as inclusive design takes hold._
+More will start to emerge as inclusive design takes hold._]
 ]
 ]